MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/how-to-power-bi-embedded.md

     Additional information: [Publish to web](/power-bi/collaborate-share/service-publish-to-web)

-    Choose either **a** or **b**.
+    Choose **Embed for your customers**.

 1. Select your workspace that contains the report or dashboard, specify the type as Report or Dashboard, and then choose the report or dashboard from the last dropdown.
-If this is a report, you'll need to specify which page you're embedding.
+If this is a report, you need to specify which page you're embedding.

     :::image type="content" source="media/powerbiembedded/select-report.png" alt-text="Select report.":::